subsquid/docs/docs/substrate-indexing/evm-support.md

 The way the Frontier EVM pallet exposes EVM logs and transaction may change due to runtime upgrades.
 The util library [`@subsquid/frontier`](https://github.com/subsquid/squid-sdk/tree/master/substrate/frontier) provides helper methods that are aware of the upgrades:

-`getEvmLog(ctx: ChainContext, event: Event): EvmLog`

-Extract the EVM log data from `EVM.Log` event.
+`getEvmLog(ctx: ChainContext, event: Event): EvmLog`: Extract the EVM log data from `EVM.Log` event.

-`getTransaction(ctx: ChainContext, call: Call): LegacyTransaction | EIP2930Transaction | EIP1559Transaction`

-Extract the transaction data from `Ethereum.transact` call with additional fields depending on the EVM transaction type.
+`getTransaction(ctx: ChainContext, call: Call): LegacyTransaction | EIP2930Transaction | EIP1559Transaction`: Extract the transaction data from `Ethereum.transact` call with additional fields depending on the EVM transaction type.

 #### Example